hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.network.upgrade.md

 ---

-The `composer network upgrade` utility is used to upgrade the {{site.data.conrefs.composer_full}} runtime.
+The `composer network upgrade` utility is used to upgrade the {{site.data.conrefs.composer_full}} business network to a new version.

 ```
-composer network upgrade -n <business-network-name> -c <business-network-card>
+composer network upgrade -n <business-network-name> -V <business-network-version> -c <business-network-card>
 ```

-`composer network upgrade` upgrades the {{site.data.conrefs.composer_full}} the named business network.
+`composer network upgrade` upgrades the named {{site.data.conrefs.composer_full}} business network.
 Before running the `composer network upgrade` command, a new version of the {{site.data.conrefs.composer_full}} business network must have been installed to a blockchain node by using the `composer network install` command.

 ### Options